-How to Use Your Second Brain - an Interview with Microbiome Expert Laure Ysebrant
+How to Use Your Second Brain: An Interview with Laure Ysebrant

 How to Use Your Second Brain: Microbiome Expert Laure Ysebrant on Strategic Eating, Building Immunity, and Fake Fibre.

 The Brussels based Physician, Internist, Immunologist, and founder of healthy kids website Body Zoo on what exactly the microbiome is and the benefits to be found in taking care of it.

 SS · I’m still not sure exactly what the microbiome is…?

 LY · The microbiome is the microbes living inside us; bacteria, fungi, viruses... , their genome and the stuff they produce (sam this is really important otherwise you could talk about microbiota to keep the definition shorter.
 The microbes by themselves are the microbiota).
 Scientists have demonstrated that bacteria living with us are extremely important to keeping healthy.
 Bacteria live (pluriel)in the skin, the mouth, and the vagina… with the largest majority of bacteria living in the gut.
 Bacteria are important in the digestion of food, to produce certain vitamins, and to transform certain carbs into molecules capable of influencing the immune system.
 They improve your sensitivity to insulin; and they improve your glucose tolerance.
 Diversity (a lot of different bacteria strains) is the key. they are tiny creatures living with and helping you a lot.
 But, they are fragile and you have to take care of them.